-- Regular observation of teaching by the senior management team - Analysis of assessment data, with high expectations for the progress expected between key stages for all pupils, - Assessment records that illustrate progress over time e.g. reading ages - Pre and post assessments for those pupils who are withdrawn for targeted interventions - Success rates in respect of individual targets - Monitoring by the governor with responsibility for SEND - The views of parents/carers and pupils - Regular meetings between SENCO and head teacher - Provision Mapping used as a basis for monitoring the impact of interventions.
+- Regular observation of teaching by the senior management team - Analysis of assessment data, with high expectations for the progress expected between key stages for all pupils, - Assessment records that illustrate progress over time e.g. reading ages - Pre and post assessments for those pupils who are withdrawn for targeted interventions - Success rates in respect of individual targets - Monitoring by the governor with responsibility for SEND - The views of parents/carers and pupils.
+(Annual questionnaires for whole school population; introduction of a questionnaire for parents of pupils with SEN) - Regular meetings between SENCO and head teacher - Provision Mapping used as a basis for monitoring the impact of interventions.